isomerpages/govtech-gobusiness/_essentialservices/1l-others.md

 12. Retail laundry services, industrial and unmanned laundry

+13. Private buses

-13. Testing, inspection and certification centres
+14. Testing, inspection and certification centres

-14. Unions
+15. Unions

-15. All other critical and ancillary services contracted by the Government for the provision of supporting Government functions or for the above-mentioned Essential Services.
+16. All other critical and ancillary services contracted by the Government for the provision of supporting Government functions or for the above-mentioned Essential Services.

-With effect from 12 May:
-- Hairdressers and barbers for basic haircut services only
-- Retail laundry services
-- Retail pet food and supplies